Bachelor of Science Program

 2. Have an overall average grade point of 2.0 or better in all required CS courses, computed over all graded attempts to take these courses.
 For example, if a student receives a D in CS250, retakes it and receives a C, the student average grade point over these two attempts would be 1.5.
 However, a B in another required CS course, such as CS202, would raise the average grade point to 2.0 over these three graded attempts.
 X’s and W’s are not counted as graded attempts.

-3. Have completed these required courses from outside the Computer Science Department with a grade of C- or better: Mth251; Mth252; an approved laboratory science sequence; Wr227; Comm220; and Freshman Inquiry or Wr121.
+3. Have completed these required courses from outside the Computer Science Department with a grade of C- or better: Mth251; Mth252; the first two terms of an approved three term laboratory science sequence; Comm220; and Freshman Inquiry or Wr121.

 4. Have completed a minimum of 90 credits.